romh-acking/splatterhouse-rpg-en-nes/README.md

 # Splatterhouse RPG FC: English Translation

 ## About
-This repository contains source code for patches and tools to compile an English translation of Splatterhouse RPG for the Famicom.
+This repository contains source code to help create an English translation of the Splatterhouse RPG for the Famicom.

 ## Folders
 * roms